seninp/GOTTCHA2/README.md

 * "full" : other than a summary result, this mode will report unfiltered profiling results with more detail;
 * "tree" : report results with lineage of taxonomy;
 * "class" : output results of classified reads;
+* "extract" : extract mapped reads;
+* "lineage" : output abundance and lineage in a line

-* "extract" : extract mapped reads; Note that only results/reads belongs to descendants of TAXID will be reported/extracted if option [--taxonomy TAXID] is specified. [default: summary]
+Note that only results/reads belongs to descendants of TAXID will be reported/extracted if option [--taxonomy TAXID] is specified. [default: summary]
 ```
 -x [TAXID], --taxonomy [TAXID]